timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 small amount of RPKI material that does not change frequently, may attain high availability using a modest setup.
 Short downtime would not lead to immediate issues for the CA, provided that the service is restored before their manifest and CRL become stale.
-This may be acceptable to the CA operator, however, because connecting to many distinct publication points can negatively impact RP workload, it is RECOMMENDED that these CAs instead use a publication service provided by their RIR or NIR.
+This may be acceptable to the CA operator; however, because connecting to many distinct publication points can negatively impact RP workload, it is RECOMMENDED that these CAs instead use a publication service provided by their RIR or NIR.